 Wiley Rein’s Rocket Docket Team, composed of our most experienced litigators, is notable for both its size and its demonstrated ability in assisting clients to successfully navigate through the Eastern District of Virginia’s fabled Rocket Docket—the fastest federal trial docket in the country for complex commercial cases.
 The average Rocket Docket case has a life expectancy of only eight to 10 months from filing to trial, and the court strictly enforces a 90- to 120-day discovery period.
 Continuances are rare, and non-dispositive motions are heard weekly to ensure speedy resolution.
 Its “business friendly” reputation adds to the appeal of this most efficient court.

-Our litigators possess in-depth knowledge of the Rocket Docket and its unusual rules and predilections, and use it to our clients’ advantage, in matters ranging from the BlackBerry patent matter to work done for creditors in the US Airways bankruptcy, the largest chapter 11 case filed in the Eastern District of Virginia.
+Our litigators possess in-depth knowledge of the Rocket Docket and its unusual rules and predilections, and use it to our clients’ advantage, such as in the BlackBerry patent matter.
 For those plaintiffs able to file in the Eastern District of Virginia, the reputation of the court alone can help resolve significant cases very quickly.
 Because of the speed with which this court dispenses justice, it has become an especially advantageous venue for patent cases.
 For other business litigants who seek rapid determination of their rights as well, this court is often an attractive forum in which to be a plaintiff.
 For defendants, this court can pose both pitfalls and opportunities.
 Wiley Rein has both vast experience and a proven track record in this court.

 Selected representative matters include: